sethlopezme/strez/README.md

 ## CSV

-### Headers
+### Columns

 Your CSV must have column headers.
-Unrecognized headers are not allowed.
-When duplicate headers are found, the last column with the duplicate header is used.
+Unrecognized columns are not allowed.
+When duplicate columns are found, the last value for a duplicate column is used.

+Column headers are described below.
+Columns marked as required _must_ be present and have a value.
+Columns marked as optional may be entirely omitted, or may be present without requiring a value in any row.

 #### Name (Required)